 In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
-The Drug Guide tells you how to find out about your Medicaid drug coverage.
+For information about prescription drugs covered by Medicaid, contact your state Medicaid agency at the phone number in Exhibit A of this booklet.